 After the bench was assembled, we added the bottom shelf.

-The three portion of the entryway organizer connected to the bench using the last two flanges.
+The top portion of the entryway organizer connected to the bench using the last two flanges.
 We attached the flanges, then screwed in the long 48 inch pipes.

 And guys, there are even more West Elm organizing projects to try out!
 My buddies each are sharing their West Elm organizing Knock Off Projects today as well!
 Be sure to check them all out!